SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 -   Changes to branches that are being actively developed are thoroughly tested on each commit.
--   For managed package projects, a new beta version of the package is created and tested for each commit on a project\'s `main` branch.
+-   For managed package projects, a new beta version of the package is created and tested for each commit on a project's `main` branch.
 -   Auto-merging functionality keeps branches up-to-date with the `main` branch.